sparklemotion/nokogiri/nokogumbo-import/README.md

 * Instead of returning 'unknown' as the element name for unknown tags, the original tag name is returned verbatim.

-* Nothing meaningful is done with the `GumboDocument` struct, i.e., no Nokogiri `EntityDecl` is produced.

 * The gem itself includes a copy of the Gumbo HTML5 parser.

 Installation: